 The composition of the case mix is very different across the region as the number of out patients cases: in some regions they are very few.
 In some region (Guria) children disorders are an important part of the clientele whereas in other this is rare; anxiety and stress disorders are the main clientele is quite a few regions whereas this is only 10% in Kakheti , 27% in Guria.
 The rates by 1000 inhabitants showed large differences, illustrating that the out patient definition may be rather different across the region.

-This has to be compared with the survey results on morbidity ,with some slight modifications that is to look at the crude effect on the region since the determinants did not change the prevalence, taking in account that some regions were not part of the survey.
-We have put in yellow the mono variate significant regional effect that were not any more present after controlling for the socio determinants .
+This has to be compared with the survey results on morbidity, with some slight modifications that is to look at the crude effect on the region since the determinants did not change the prevalence, taking in account that some regions were not part of the survey.
+We have put in yellow the mono variate significant regional effect that were not any more present after controlling for the socio-determinants.
 In addition, we could also compare out patients rate with , the reporting of seeking help for mental health problems (see additional tables)

 For most of the disorders , Tbilissi has a higher rate than Adjara which is the basis for comparison, except for addiction and an higher rate of MH help seeking and this correspond to a high out patient contact .